MileHacker Logo

 • Greeting Customs: Use "Buenos días/tardes/noches" with a handshake formally.
 Informally, a quick "Hola" with a light hand touch or a kiss on the cheek (common between women, or a man and a woman).

-• Always greet shopkeepers, restaurant staff, and locals when entering an establishment.
+• Make sure to greet people in shops, restaurant staff, and locals when entering an establishment.

 • Appropriate Attire: Casual beachwear suits beaches and resorts.
 Wear slightly more modest dress (shoulders and knees covered) for towns, markets, and churches.